-On today’s date in 1858, John Quinn’s Peninsula Hotel was destroyed when a spring storm coming off Lake Ontario separated the mainland from the what’s now known as Toronto Islands.
+On today’s date in 1858, John Quinn’s Peninsula Hotel in Toronto was destroyed when a spring storm coming off Lake Ontario separated the mainland from the what’s now known as Toronto Islands.

-A story in The Globe on the day after the story explained how the island hotel simply washed away.
+A story in The Globe (now known as The Globe and Mail) published the day after the storm explained how the hotel simply washed away.

 The storm’s changes proved permanent, and within one month, steamers were able to pass through the eastern gap of the Toronto Islands.